flofuchs/o3-virt-setup/README.md

     cp hosts.sample hosts
 ```

-In hosts add the correct values to the [undercloud] section, similar to this:
+In the `hosts` file add the correct values to the [undercloud] section,
+similar to this:

 ```
 <instack-ip>  ansible_ssh_user=root    ansible_ssh_private_key_file=/home/stack/.ssh/id_rsa